decompals/ultralib/README.md

 sudo apt install build-essential python3
 ```

-If building any libultra you can install mips-linux-gnu-objcopy with:
+If building any libultra you can install binutils-mips-linux-gnu with:

 ```bash
 sudo apt install binutils-mips-linux-gnu